abirrez/kiso-testing-python-uds/docs/examples.rst

 ::

     bootloader = createUdsConnection("Bootloader.odx", "", reqId=0x600, resId=0x650, interface="peak")
-    serialNumber = bootloader.readDataByIdentifier("ECU Serial Number")
+    serialNumber = bootloader.read_data_by_identifier("ECU Serial Number")
     print(serialNumber)
     bootloader.writeDataByIdentifier("Engine Speed Cutoff", 5000)

-This example uses the readDataByIdentifier and writeDataByIdentifier to get the Serial Number and set the Engine Speed Cutoff parameter used by the model.
+This example uses the read_data_by_identifier and writeDataByIdentifier to get the Serial Number and set the Engine Speed Cutoff parameter used by the model.
 The string used to identify the instance of the service is defined in the ODX file as a human readable value to ease interfacing with the module.

 The returned values are encoded into their physical datatype defined in the ODX file rather than the user having to know the encoding format.